shopware5/devdocs/source/blog/_posts/2015-07-23-cross-cutting.md

 }
 ```

-With this we can easily register our dependent services to `Cart` without actually being forced to deal with e.g. logging
+With this, we can easily register our dependent services in `Cart`, without actually being forced to deal with e.g. logging
 there.
 A possible observer might look like this:

 ```